rlite/rlite/README.md

     I2R serv.DIF rinaservice2 0.0.0.0 9063
     R2I vpn3.DIF tcpservice1 32.1.42.190 8729

-the first directive cofigures rina-gw to proxy incoming connections on destination port 9063 (on any host interface) towards the rinaservice2 application running in serv.DIF; the second directive asks rina-gw to proxy incoming flow allocation requests for the destination application
+the first directive configures rina-gw to proxy incoming connections on destination port 9063 (on any host interface) towards the rinaservice2 application running in serv.DIF; the second directive asks rina-gw to proxy incoming flow allocation requests for the destination application